-- 55) Moscow, Russia
+55) \ Moscow, Russia 56) TUNGUSKA

-- 56) TUNGUSKA

-- An area of interest for SAVE.
+An area of interest for SAVE.

-- 57) DELHI, MUNICIPALITY OF INDIA SAVE Regional Headquarters can be found here.
+57) DELHI, MUNICIPALITY OF INDIA SAVE Regional Headquarters can be found here.
 58) THE HIMALAYAS, INDIA Yeti sightings were common here in 1956.

-- 59) BEIJING, CHINA (FORMERLY PEKING)
+59) \BEIJING, CHINA (FORMERLY PEKING)

-Coordinator Dr. Isokuru Fuchida heads SAVE's Asian Continental Headquarters from here.
+60) \TOKYO, JAPAN Coordinator Dr. Isokuru Fuchida heads SAVE's Asian Continental Headquarters from here.
 A Regional Headquarters can also be found here.
 1932 documented the first eastern encounter with a creature of the Unknown.
-Mansanori Minowara wrote of a horrid rotting body that was received the countryside just outside Takyo rending its roaming the countryside just outside Tokyo, rending its victims in half, and drinking their blood.
+Mansanori Minowara wrote of a horrid rotting body that was roaming the countryside just outside Tokyo, rending its victims in half, and drinking their blood.

-61) HONG KONG

-SAVE Regional Headquarters can be found on this British

-Crown Colony.

-62) THE INDIAN OCEAN

-Capt.
-Douglas Rivers sank a pirate ship here in 1937,

-during his first official SAVE expedition.
+Cums in half, and drinking their blood.
+HONG KONG SAVE Regional Headquarters can be found on this British Crown Colony.
+THE INDIAN OCEAN Capt.
+Douglas Rivers sank a pirate ship here in 1937, during his first official SAVE expedition.